 [Conjecture.
 The coroner stated in "The Embraced" says that his organs "are way past a hundred years," giving only a vague clue as to his true age.]

-Emilie Charlotte Le Breton is born in Saint Saviour on the Isle of Jersey.
+Emilie Charlotte Le Breton is born in Saint Saviour on the Isle of Jersey to the Very Reverend William Corbet Le Breton, Dean of Jersey, and Emilie Davis.
 She will one day go by the stage name Lillie Langtry.

 Julian and Evelyn Luna are married.
 Soon after, John Luna is born to them in Napa Valley, but Evelyn dies in childbirth.
 John Luna eventually grows up and fills the Napa Valley with his own children.

 ["The Embraced" and the Kindred website.
 Julian describes his family history to Lillie, who for some reason has never been told this before.
 The date comes from Evelyn's tombstone; John's name and the identical year for Julian's marriage come from the Kindred website.]

 Julian is devastated by the death of his wife and can't go on living, so Archon Raine chooses to Embrace him into Clan Ventrue.
 He becomes Archon's enforcer, although Archon's judgment is sometimes too ruthless.
 As the Ventrue gunman, Archon sends Julian to "do the dirty work," and he does many violent things in his service.

 ["The Embraced," "Bad Moon Rising," and "Cabin in the Woods."
 Julian mentions his despair to Lillie and she later reminds Julian before his battle with Goth that he is Prince now and not a gunman anymore.
 Julian also tells Caitlin about his former position under Archon: "He was the judge, I was the executioner."]

 The City and County of San Francisco is formed, and a new county called "San Mateo" is created out of the remainder of the old County of San Francisco.